-- If the current value is a string or Unicode object, it is replaced with the value from the environment, with no casting whatsoever; - Depending on interpreter and environment, this means that a setting defaulting to a non-Unicode string type (eg a str on Python 2) may end up replaced with a Unicode string, or vice versa.
-This is intentional as it prevents users from accidentally limiting themselves to non-Unicode strings. - If the current value is None, it too is replaced with the string from the environment; - Booleans are set as follows: 0 and the empty value/string (e.g. SETTING=, or unset SETTING, or etc) evaluate to False, and any other value evaluates to True. - Lists and tuples are currently unsupported and will raise an exception; - In the future we may implement convenience transformations, such as splitting on commas to form a list; however since users can always perform such operations themselves, it may not be a high priority. - All other types integers, longs, floats, etc are simply used as constructors for the incoming value. - For example, a foobar setting whose default value is the integer 1 will run all env var inputs through int, and thus FOOBAR=5 will result in the Python value 5, not "5".
+- If the current value is a Unicode string, it is replaced with the value from the environment, with no casting whatsoever; - If the current value is None, it too is replaced with the string from the environment; - Booleans are set as follows: 0 and the empty value/string (e.g. SETTING=, or unset SETTING, or etc) evaluate to False, and any other value evaluates to True. - Lists and tuples are currently unsupported and will raise an exception; - In the future we may implement convenience transformations, such as splitting on commas to form a list; however since users can always perform such operations themselves, it may not be a high priority. - All other types integers, longs, floats, etc are simply used as constructors for the incoming value. - For example, a foobar setting whose default value is the integer 1 will run all env var inputs through int, and thus FOOBAR=5 will result in the Python value 5, not "5".